com2m/anki-overdrive-goes-iot/README.md

 ## Playing the game
-Generally you may run the game by starting the exectuable using `cd build` and `./ankioverdrive`
+Generally you may run the game by starting the exectuable using `cd ~/Projects/anki-overdrive-goes-iot/build` and `./ankioverdrive`

-But the easiest way to play is "headless" without a screen using AutoStart as described above.
+But the easiest way to play is "headless" without a screen using the AutoStart as described above.
 * Build a track, switch on cars, put on track
 * Remove screen, add USB keyboard, RGB LED, and speakers to Raspberry Pi, restart
 * Play game using keyboard or gamepads